Phormium tenax aka New Zealand Flax

 New Zealand Flax, New Zealand Hemp, Harakeke

-How to care for New Zealand Flax
+How difficult is it to take care of New Zealand Flax

 New Zealand Flax is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.